navyhockey56/prime_graphs_and_asms/README.md

 Time to generalize!

 ### Framing
 What if instead of starting with a branch of length 1 extending from our center, we started with a branch of length 2 or 3, or any other number?
-For example, the initial state would like:`[center : off] -> (node 1 : off) -> ... -> (node n : on)`.
+For example, what if our initial state looked like:`[center : off] -> (node 1 : off) -> ... -> (node n : on)`.

 Simarily, what if instead of starting with a single center, we started with 2 or more nodes that activated our machine?
-For example, the initial state would like: `[activator 1 : off] -> ... -> [activator n : off] -> (node 1 : off) -> ... (node m : off)`.
+For example, what if our initial state looked like: `[activator 1 : off] -> ... -> [activator n : off] -> (node 1 : off) -> ... (node m : off)`.

 We will refer to these machines as `Awkward State Machines` or `ASM`s.
 When referring to a specific machine, we include the number of activators, `m`, it has; and the length, `n`, of it's initial branch `ASM<n, m>`.
 Please note, the initial branches length is equal to the number of non-activator nodes only!
 For example, the inital state of `ASM<2, 2>` is given by: `[activator 1 : off] -> [activator 2 : off] -> (node 1 : off) -> (node 2 : on)`.